passcod/blook/transcripts/queerly-there-special-01.md

 ---

- - 0: Good morning afternoon or evening.

- - 2: And welcome to clearly that.

- - 0: You'll voted for today's topic on Twitter.

- - 2: And I'm so glad you did.

- - 0: Because this is one of my absolutely favorite things to rant about.

- - 2: We're going to do a running engine normativity.

- - 0: Now.

- - 2: This.

- - 0: If sword is broken into two pots aims both contain content warnings for mentions of pedophilia and right now in any great detail I just thought I should warn you ahead of time.

- - 2: And to be more accurate.

- - 0: I'm going to be talking about hitch normativity in the why the Harry potter universe.

- - 0: But I soon hit you normativity ad hoc work because I entered the residence better.

- - 2: Obviously.

- - 0: The episode contains spoilers for the Harry potter films and books.

- - 0: Let's get some definitions out of the way first.

- - 2: Hatcher normativity.

- - 0: I Tim coined by Michael worn out in nineteen ninety one.

- - 2: Refers to earn per violent.

- - 0: And invisible norms surrounding heterosexuality.

- - 2: Basically.

- - 0: It's the assumption of monogamous straight relationships between substantive men and women are the.

- - 2: Only way to pay.

- - 2: Arm at least.

- - 0: The default setting and anything else is.

- - 0: Other.

- - 2: It ties innately web.

- - 0: Sites normativity which is the assumption that everyone has since Gina and that men and women have natural roles.

- - 0: Those that fall outside of the standard roles and relationships are not hand socially develop it.

- - 0: Harry potter is a series of books and movies that's because he's in the nineties.

- - 2: I'm.

- - 0: Going to work on the assumption that if you're listening to this you at least know the basics of the plot through cultural osmosis if nothing else.

- - 2: Because we've got a lot of stuff to get.

- - 2: Let's start.

- - 0: At the beginning.

- - 0: Dumbledore day was the day I called over generation headmaster of Hogwarts.

- - 0: You probably know where I'm going with this.

- - 2: In two thousand and seven.

- - 0: JK Rollings revealed that albus Dumbledore was getting but was criticized for not making explicit in the text.

- - 2: We get some hints that.

- - 0: You could call them that barrenness you'd notice if you weren't going through it with a fine tooth comb like yours truly.

- - 0: Envelopes was done in the very first description of Dumbledore says that he's wearing high heeled buckle boots and a purple cloak.

- - 2: Well.

- - 0: Undeniably fabulous.

- - 2: Obviously.

- - 0: Wearing purple and heels doesn't make you get a.

- - 2: His outfit does fall outside the Muggle gender norms but given that all witches and wizards.

- - 0: Are addressed pretty eccentrically this doesn't indicate anything much about six.

- - 2: You might.

- - 0: Argue.

- - 0: That dumb little being gay isn't really relevant to the story.

- - 2: Or.

- - 0: Maybe you wouldn't if you listen to some of my previous episodes about the importance of quick rips the taste and media.

- - 2: But in the what.

- - 0: Saying it my dear listeners.

- - 2: A lot of.

- - 0: Other assumptions.

- - 0: Come to fill in the gaps.

- - 2: JK also stated.

- - 0: That when she was reading through the script for the sex phone.

- - 2: She isn't out.

- - 0: A line about an old girlfriend of dumbells.

- - 0: Scribbling that he was gay in the margin.

- - 2: I just realize.

- - 0: Quite literally a marginalized identity.

- - 2: And that's Hitra normativity for you.

- - 0: Since JK had not started to tumble to sexuality before that point the script writers assumed heterosexual.

- - 0: And the final book deathly Hallows.

- - 0: Harry Reid stumbles biography written by Rita Skeeter anise skater implies the Harry and Dumbledore were unnaturally close.

- - 2: That their relationship was unhealthy and sinister.

- - 0: And that Harry had a troubled little isms well no shit.

- - 2: The.

- - 0: Actual direct quote is.

- - 0: I devoted an entire chapter to the whole pothole Dumbledore relationship.

- - 0: It's been cold unhealthy even sinister.

- - 2: Again.

- - 0: Your readers will have to buy my book for the whole story but there's no question that double took an unnatural interest impala from the word go are.

- - 2: Whether that was really in the boy's best interest.

- - 0: Well we'll see.

- - 2: But certainly a.

- - 0: Open secret the pot had a most trouble and listens.
+ - 0: Good morning, afternoon, or evening, and welcome to Queerly There!
+Y'all voted for today's topic on Twitter, and I'm so glad you did.
+Because this is one of my absolutely favorite things to rant about.
+We're going to talk about heteronormativity at Hogwarts.

+[intro song]

+ - 0: Now, this episode is broken into two parts and both contain content warnings for mentions of pedophilia and rape.
+Not in any great detail, I just thought I should warn you ahead of time.

+ - 0: And to be more accurate, I'm going to be talking about heteronormativity in the wider Harry potter universe, but I said normativity at Hogwarts because I enjoy the assonance better.

+ - 0: Obviously, the episode contains spoilers for the Harry potter films and books.

+ - 0: Let's get some definitions out of the way first:

+ - 0: Heteronormativity: a term coined by Michael Warner in 1991, refers to prevalent and invisible norms surrounding heterosexuality.
+Basically, it's the assumption of monogamous straight relationships between cisgender (TK: ed?) men and women are the. only way to be.
+Or, at least, the default setting and anything else is Other.

+ - 0: It ties innately with cisnormativity which is the assumption that everyone is cisgender and that men and women have natural roles.
+Those that fall outside of these standard roles and relationships are ignored and socially devalued.

+ - 0: Harry Potter is a series of books and movies that's mostly set in the nineties.

+ - 0: I'm going to work on the assumption that if you're listening to this you at least know the basics of the plot through cultural osmosis if nothing else.
+Because we've got a lot of stuff to get through.

+ - 0: Let's start at the beginning.

+ - 0: Dumbledore: gay wizarding icon of a generation, Headmaster of Hogwarts, You probably know where I'm going with this.

+ - 0: In 2007, JK Rollings (TK) revealed that Albus Dumbledore was gay but was criticized for not making it explicit in the text.

+ - 0: We get some hints that — you could call them that — but nothing that you'd notice if you weren't going through it with a fine tooth comb like yours truly.
+In Philosopher Stone, the very first description of Dumbledore says that he's wearing high heeled buckle boots and a purple cloak.

+ - 0: While undeniably fabulous, obviously, wearing purple and heels doesn't make you gay.
+His outfit does fall outside the Muggle gender norms but given that all witches and wizards are dressed pretty eccentrically this doesn't indicate anything much about a sexuality.

+ - 0: You might argue that Dumbledore being gay isn't really relevant to the story, or maybe you wouldn't if you listen to some of my previous episodes about the importance of queer representation in media.

+ - 2: But in the _not_ saying it, my dear listeners, a lot of other assumptions come to fill in the gaps.

+ - 2: JK also stated that when she was reading through the script for the sixth film, she edited out a line about an old girlfriend of Dumbledore's, scribbling that he was gay in the margin.

+ - 2: (I just realized, he's quite _literally_ a _margin_alized identity.)

+ - 2: And that's heteronormativity for you.

+ - 0: Since JK TK) had not started to tumble to sexuality before that point, the script writers assumed heterosexuality.

+ - 0: In the final book, Deathly Hallows, Harry reads Dumbledore's biography written by Rita Skeeter.
+In it, Skeeter implies that Harry and Dumbledore were unnaturally close.
+That their relationship was unhealthy and sinister.
+   And that Harry had a troubled adolescence (well, no shit).

+ - 2: The actual direct quote is: "I devote an entire chapter to the whole Potter–Dumbledore relationship.
+It's been called unhealthy, even sinister.
+   Again, your readers will have to buy my book for the whole story but there's no question that Dumbledore took an unnatural interest in Potter from the word go.
+Whether that was really in the boy's best interest, well, we'll see.
+But certainly an open secret that Potter had a most troubled adolescence."

  - 2: Now.